 Returning To Sports After ACL Construction Surgery

 Deciding if you need ACL reconstruction surgery depends, in large part, on what activities you want to return to after treatment.
-If you’re an athlete whose sport is considered high-demand sport, you will most likely require a functioning ACL.
+If you’re an athlete whose sport is considered a high-demand sport, you will most likely require a functioning ACL.
 Even if your sport is considered moderate or low demand, you will most likely require a functioning ACL to perform at pre-injury capabilities.
-If you’ve experienced a sport injury, seek out an ACL tear specialist in San Francisco to help you decide what treatment is best for you.
+If you’ve experienced a sports injury, seek out a sports medicine doctor in San Francisco to help you decide what treatment is best for you.
 Here are some factors to consider when searching for an ACL tear specialist in San Francisco.

-Athletes who participate in high demand sports usually require surgery after an ACL tear to return to participation.
-Athletes who participate in low-demand sports may not need a fully intact ACL to return to competition.
-But why would one desire to participate in a sport at a less than optimal capability, regardless of the level of demand?
+Athletes who participate in high-demand sports often require surgery after an ACL tear to return to participation.
+Athletes participating in low-demand sports may not need a fully intact ACL to return to competition.

 Sports that are considered high-demand sports require an intact ACL for performance.
 These are some examples of high-demand sports:

 Rugby Singles Tennis